jmarkowski/keyloggerd/README.md

 Any unknown keys will be recorded as a number surrounded by the "<" and ">" tags.

+By default, any backspaces will be recorded using the ASCII backspace character, and thus work as if the previous character was being "deleted".
+If you want to explicitly log the backspace as a character, you may specify it via `--backspace-char`, or via the `backspace_char` field in the configuration file.

 # Wish list

 This project is a work in progress, and so there are still several things I'd